Main / Edit / History / / Users Area

 Introduction

-When client requests specific URL from the HTTP server it divides it into several parts (CGI variables): SCRIPT_NAME, PATH_INFO and QUERY_STRING.
-For example URL /foo/bar.php/test?x=10 is separated into:
+When a client requests a specific URL from the HTTP server, it divides it into several parts (CGI variables): SCRIPT_NAME, PATH_INFO and QUERY_STRING.
+For example the URL /foo/bar.php/test?x=10 is separated into:

-CppCMS web applications are not distributed into several scripts but rather written using a single FastCGI application that runs on specific "script" url like "/myapp", So generally URLs would look like /myapp/page/10, when SCRIPT_NAME = "/myapp" remains constant and PATH_INFO = /page/10 is changed according to user's needs.
+CppCMS web applications are not distributed into several scripts, but rather they're written using a single FastCGI application that runs on a specific "script" url, like "/myapp".
+So, generally, URLs will look like /myapp/page/10, where SCRIPT_NAME = "/myapp" remains constant and PATH_INFO = /page/10 is changed according to the user's needs.

-So the mapping between URL and applications member functions are done by matching a regular expression against PATH_INFO part of URL, even though this behavior can be changed by using mount_point class.
+So the mapping between the URL and the application's member functions is done by matching a regular expression against the PATH_INFO part of the URL, even though this behaviour can be changed by using the mount_point class.

-The opposite of the dispatching is "mapping" when the names of the application parts are converted to a URL that can be given to the user.
+The opposite of dispatching is "mapping", where the names of the application parts are converted to URLs that can be given to the user.

 Code